-Author, poet, scholar, professor and self-described as a "non political feminist," Nancy Pedrick Smith Mairs, Ph.D. is well known for her autobiographical texts that speak about her life and her struggles with the debilitating disease, Multiple Sclerosis.
-Born July 23, 1943, in Long Beach, California, Mairs received an A.B. in English Literature from Wheaton College, an MFA in Creative Writing and a Ph.D. in English from the University of Arizona.
-She has taught writing on the high school and university level.
-Nancy Mairs is the author of nine books and countless newspaper and magazine articles.
-She has been the recipient of numerous awards including the Western States Book Award in 1984 for In All the Rooms of the Yellow House.
-Her writings have been regularly reviewed in the New York Times and on National Public Radio.
-Ms. Mairs currently lives in Tucson, AZ with her husband of thirty-nine years, George Mairs.
+Author, poet, scholar, professor and self-described as a "non political feminist," Nancy Pedrick Smith Mairs, Ph.D. was well known for her autobiographical work that addressed living with disability, multiple sclerosis, depression, and her Roman Catholic faith.
+Born July 23, 1943, in Long Beach, California, Mairs received an A.B. in English Literature from Wheaton College, as well as an MFA in Creative Writing and a Ph.D. in English, both from the University of Arizona.
+She taught writing on the high school and university level.

-Contains personal and family correspondence; family papers; photographs; educational, business, and professional papers; literary manuscripts, reviews, and collected writings.
+The collection contains personal and family correspondence, family papers, photographs; educational, business, and professional papers; literary manuscripts, reviews, and collected writings.